 Retractable canopies and blinds can add liveliness to the street.
 The retention of blind boxes in historic contexts is appropriate.
-Where blinds are to be newly fitted they should form an integral part of the shopfront have design implications for the entire street. design, with blind boxes being designed as part of the fascias.
+Where blinds are to be newly fitted they design, with blind boxes being designed as part of the fascias.
 56-58 George Street again provides an excellent example of a traditional canopy with original style awnings.
 Both 12 and 13 The Quadrant are examples of more modern approaches to remain in-keeping and do not disturb the overall appearance of the fascia or overall look of the shop frontage.